strategineer/personal-website/source/journals/2019-08-28-Warhammer.html.markdown

 It was a beaten up Astra Militarum army, formerly known as the Imperial Guard.
 The guardsmen, which form the backbone of most Imperial Guard armies, are conscripts taken from population dense worlds.
 They are given minimal amounts of training and a set of equipment which is commonly referred to as a "flashlight" and a "shirt", a laser gun and a flak jacket, both of which are of dubious quality.

 The Imperial Guard are one of the oldest armies and thus have a generous amount of different units they can field with a wide range of competitive options at their disposal.
-There are exceptions to the rule but most lists, meaning the list of units and set of options a player choose to bring to the table, will favor having a large number of cheap guardsmen coupled with fewer but more expensive units such as Leman Russ tanks, various artillery guns, Valkyries (VTOL jets), Ogryns (towering genetically modified beings), etc.
+There are exceptions to the rule but most lists, meaning the list of units and set of options a player choose to bring to the table, will favour having a large number of cheap guardsmen coupled with fewer but more expensive units such as Leman Russ tanks, various artillery guns, Valkyries (VTOL jets), Ogryns (towering genetically modified beings), etc.

 The guardsmen serve to capture objectives, screen off more important targets, act as an annoyance and optimally do some damage themselves.
 The more expensive units have more specific roles tied to their stats, skills and also how they fit into the list and interact with other units.
 For example, Valkyries move fast and can transport a small number of infantry so we can use them in combination with small squads of Ogryns (usually their Bullgryn variant) to transport them where they need to be given that the Ogryns are slow but strong melee units.